Kellyanne Conway’s Daughter Blasts ‘Idiot F*cking President’ As She Reports That Her Mom Has Coronavirus

 “Tonight I tested positive for COVID-19.
 My symptoms are mild (light cough) and I’m feeling fine,” she wrote.
 “I have begun a quarantine process in consultation with physicians.
 As always, my heart is with everyone affected by this global pandemic.”

-Conway is now one of a growing number of White House insiders who have tested positive in the course of the last few days, including the president himself.
-Trump announced in the early morning hours on Friday that both he and his wife had coronavirus, and he was taken to Walter Reed hospital later in the day in what officials said was a precautionary measure.
+Conway is now one of a growing number of people in the White House who have tested positive in the course of the last few days, including the president himself.
+Trump announced in the early morning hours on Friday that both he and his wife had the coronavirus, and he was taken to Walter Reed hospital later in the day in what officials said was a precautionary measure.

 As The Inquisitr reported, some are looking at a reception held at the White House last week for Supreme Court nominee Amy Coney Barrett as the potential “super spreader” event that sparked the outburst in infections.
 Trump attended the event along with a number of others who have since contracted the virus, including Republican Sen. Mike Lee of Utah.
 Conway was at the reception as well.